commschamp/CommsDSL-Specification/fields/bundle.md

 ```
 In the example above *SomeOtherBundle* has **3** member fields: *F1*, *F2*, and *F3*.

+#### Alias Names to Member Fields
+Sometimes an existing member field may be renamed and/or moved.
+It is possible to
+create alias names for the fields to keep the old client code being able to compile
+and work.
+Please refer to [Aliases](../aliases/aliases.md) chapter for more details.

 Use [properties table](../appendix/bundle.md) for future references.